-The unwillingness to place any calls to action in your advertising is why we believe the brand marketing philosophy is so ineffective.
+Not placing any calls to action in your advertising is why the brand marketing philosophy is ineffective.
 Seriously – how are you expecting to sell something if you don’t ask for the sale?

 Imagine presenting your latest offering for an hour straight, then asking if there are any questions.
 You answer every question, then grab your stuff and leave.
 What would you expect them to do?
 To run after you and shove cash in your face?
-Well, you can keep on waiting, because, unless your audience is desperate for your offer, they won’t take action on their own.
+Well, you can keep on waiting because, unless your audience is desperate for your offer, they won’t act on their own.

 #5: Unorganized Selling Points

 Excellent copywriting is great thinking clearly expressed.
-Consequently, bad copywriting is any sort of thought being manifested all over the place.
+Consequently, bad copywriting is any thought being manifested all over the place.

-AT FSC, we use a variety of writing formulas for our marketing and advertising pieces.
+I use a variety of writing formulas for my marketing and advertising pieces.
 Including AIDA (Attention.
 Interest.
 Desire.
 Action), the 4 Ps (Promise.
 Picture.
 Proof.
 Push), and PREP (Point.
 Reason.
 Example.
 Point).
 Those formulas allow us to tell compelling stories that are easy to follow while keeping our content clear and engaging.

 Do you use a particular writing formula to develop your sales and marketing copy?
-Leave a comment letting us know.
-And if you don’t, then feel free to ask us about any of the ones we presented here.
+Leave a comment letting me know.
+And if you don’t, then feel free to ask me about any of the ones I presented here.
 Or do a Google search for in-depth knowledge on how to use them.

 #6 Being Too Mathematical